 Throughout her career, comedian Stephanie Blum has brought audiences into hysterics with her take-no-prisoners approach to stand up.
 As a mother of three and former school psychologist, this street smart Brooklyn native has a strong opinion on just about everything, especially parenting, marriage and her most guilty pleasure, pop-culture.

-She inspires audiences with her one woman stage show, When I Cough, I Wet Myself and contributes her humorous writing talent to Child Magazine, Parents Magazine, The Hot Moms Club and The Comedy Thesaurus.
+She inspires audiences with her highly-acclaimed one woman stage show, When I Cough, I Wet Myself and contributes her humorous writing talent to Child Magazine, Parents Magazine, The Hot Moms Club and The Comedy Thesaurus.

 Stephanie was crowned New York’s Funniest Female, chosen for HBO’s U.S. Comedy Arts Festival and recognized by The New York Times as “a woman with a sitcom life” consisting of her mentally ill brother and hypochondriac father.
+Look for her new book and solo show coming in the Fall.

 Stephanie Blum holds a New York State license in School Psychology.
 She earned a bachelor’s degree in Psychology from the State University of New York at Oneonta and a master’s degree in Education and Certification in School Psychology from Brooklyn College.